-In nuclear industry, especially artificial xenon 135 has a tremendous impact on the operation of a nuclear reactor.
-For physicists and for reactor operators, it is important to understand the mechanisms that produce and remove xenon from the reactor to predict how the reactor will respond following changes in power level.
+In the nuclear industry, especially artificial xenon 135 has a tremendous impact on the operation of a nuclear reactor.
+It is important for physicists and reactor operators to understand the mechanisms that produce and remove xenon from the reactor to predict how the reactor will respond following changes in power level.

-Another important isotope is the xenon 133, which has half-life of 5.2 days, and its presence in a reactor coolant indicates (together with xenon 135) a possible failure of fuel cladding.
-A new defect will often result in a step increase in only the Xe-133 activity, which is measured from reactor coolant.
-As the defect enlarges, the release rate of the soluble, longer-lived nuclides, particularly I-131, I-134, Cs-134, and Cs-137 will increase.
+Another important isotope is xenon 133, which has a half-life of 5.2 days, and its presence in a reactor coolant indicates (together with xenon 135) a possible failure of fuel cladding.
+A new defect will often result in a step increase in only the Xe-133 activity measured from reactor coolant.
+As the defect enlarges, the release rate of the soluble, longer-lived nuclides, particularly I-131, I-134, Cs-134, and Cs-137, will increase.

 - its enormous capture cross-section

 - its ultimate total yield, which is about 6.3%